mikededo/eslint-plugin-svelte-tailwindcss/docs/sort-classes.md

 - `config`: A string representing the path of the Tailwind config file.
 By default checks the value from the `loadConfig` function provided from `tailwindcss`.
+- `declarations`: An object representing the names of the variables that should be evaluated to sort the classes.
+It can either be a set of prefixes, suffixes and/or names.
 - `removeDuplicates`: A boolean representing whether to remove duplicates from the given classes.
 - `tags`: An array of strings representing the names of the tags that should be